Sun Xin (Water Margin): Prison raid in Dengzhou

-Gu Dasao receives news from the jailer Yue He of Dengzhou prison, whose sister is married to Sun Li, that Xie Zhen and Xie Bao have been jailed and might be murdered.
-The Xies have smashed up the house of one Squire Mao after failing to find a tiger they shot that had fallen into the old man's garden.
-In fact, the squire had sent the tiger to the prefecture office to claim reward.
+Gu Dasao receives news from the jailer Yue He of Dengzhou prison, whose sister is married to Sun Li, that Xie Zhen and Xie Bao have been jailed and might be murdered because the Xies have smashed up the house of one Squire Mao after failing to find a tiger they shot that had fallen into the old man's garden.
+In fact, the squire had already sent the tiger to the prefecture office to claim the reward.

 Gu consults with Sun Xin, who enlists the help of the outlaws Zou Yuan and Zou Run.
 Gu is worried that her brother-in-law Sun Li would stand in their way.
 So she pretends to be ill and gets Sun Li to visit her.
 When Sun appears, the couple threaten him to decide either to join them or fight them.
 Sun reluctantly signs on to their plan.
-With the help of Yue He, the group break into the prison and free the Xie brothers.
+With the help of Yue He, the group breaks into the prison and free the Xie brothers.
 They then flee to join the outlaws of Liangshan Marsh.

 Battle against the Zhu Family Village

 Before going up to the stronghold, Sun Li volunteers to infiltrate the Zhu Family Manor, which Liangshan has failed to take in two offensives.
 As Sun Li has learnt combat from the same teacher as Luan Tingyu, the martial arts instructor of the village, he wins the confidence of the Zhus.
-Sun Xin, together with his wife, Zou Yuan, Zou Run, the Xie brothers and Yue He, goes on a rampage inside the manor, taking it by surprise, when Sun Li gives his signal.
+As soon as Sun Li gives his signal, Sun Xin, together with his wife, Zou Yuan, Zou Run, the Xie brothers and Yue He, goes on a rampage inside the manor, taking it by surprise.
 The fall of the Zhu Family Manor is a huge contribution of the group before their acceptance into Liangshan.